rahulc07/rahulc07/README.md

 ### Linux Enthusiast

 -I’m currently working on ...
-Tucana, MCOS
+Tucana, Cross-SH
 - 👯 I’m looking to collaborate on ... **Linux Projects**
 - 🤔 I’m looking for help with ... **Tucana (Hosting Repos) **
 - 💬 Ask me about ...
 Linux ANYTHING Linux